 Family History on the Cheap: Tips and Tricks – This talk highlights a wide variety of tips and tricks that researchers can use to save themselves time and money when researching their family history.

 Google Tools for Genealogy: Are You Making the Most of Google – This talk looks briefly at basic search strategies and how researchers can maximise their search results.
-It also addresses more advanced tools such as Alerts, Blogs, Books, Library, Images, Videos, Maps and Picasa.
+It also addresses more advanced tools such as Alerts, Blogs, Books, Library, Images, Videos and Maps.

 It’s Not All Online: Where Else Can I Look – This talk is a reminder that not everything is online and that researchers still need to use archives, libraries, historical societies and museums, genealogy and family history societies and so on.

-Making the Most of Archives: Tips for Using National and State Archives - This talk looks at family history resources available in Australian state and federal archives focussing in particular on indexes, databases and digitised records available online.
+Making the Most of Archives: Tips for Using National and State Archives – This talk looks at family history resources available in Australian state and federal archives focusing in particular on indexes, databases and digitised records available online.